Join our community.

 A historical rite of passage for the student experience in Leeds is taking part in the famous Otley Run – a fancy dress bar crawl spanning from Headingley through to Hyde Park – you won’t want to miss it.

 Located within walking distance to Leeds city centre and close to the University of Leeds, Leeds Beckett University, and Leeds Trinity University.
-If you’re looking for a chilled and relaxed student community, Burley Road has a range of suitable en-suite cluster flats and studio rooms to match your budget.
+If you’re looking for a chilled and relaxed student community, Burley Road has a range of suitable en-suite cluster flats and studio rooms to match your price range.

 Places to explore